 In addition, the College has instituted a well-publicized Community Standards that is enforced vigorously.

-A Public Safety Director, Captain/Assistant Director, a Lieutenant, a Sergeant and more than 30 full- and part-time Public Safety officers, including dispatchers, monitor campus security around the clock.
+A Public Safety Director, two Captain/Assistant Directors, a Sergeant, two Corporals, and more than 15 Public Safety officers and dispatchers monitor campus security around the clock.

-All members of the Department of Public Safety participate in annual in-service training programs covering a variety of different subjects.
-Officers are trained and updated in cardiopulmonary resuscitation (CPR), first aid, use of the AED (automated external defibrillator), conflict and crisis resolution, patrol procedures, fire safety, and more.
+All members of the Department of Public Safety participate in annual in-service training programs that cover a variety of subjects.
+All are trained and updated in cardiopulmonary resuscitation (CPR), first aid, use of the AED (automated external defibrillator), conflict and crisis resolution, patrol procedures, fire safety, and more.

-Public Safety officers conduct foot and vehicular patrols of the campus and assist in monitoring residence hall access.
-A major component of the security officers' work is educating the campus community on security concerns and enforcing College policies.
+Public Safety officers conduct foot and vehicular patrols of campus and assist in monitoring residence-hall access.
+A major component of the security officers' work is educating the campus community about security concerns and enforcing College policies.

 The Public Safety Department works with Radnor Township or Pennsylvania State Police as necessary to respond to possible violations of local or state laws.
 Significant criminal incidents and suspicious criminal activity are reported to the Radnor Police as they are discovered.